Independent Advisory Groups

 IAG members are expected to represent their communities and be willing and capable of engaging them effectively.

-The IAGs meet at least 4 times a year but in addition to meetings, they may be invited to offer their views on matters that specifically relate to their particular skills or expertise.
+The IAGs meet at least four times a year.
+In addition to meetings, they may be invited to observe training or offer their views on matters that specifically relate to their particular community, skills or expertise.

 Become a member